What is a Disadvantaged Community?

 - Electric Vehicle Charging Infrastructure programs

-- Community Solar for Disadvantaged Communities
+- Solar In Disadvantaged Communities

 - Green Tariff Shared Renewables (100 MW are reserved for small solar projects to be built in disadvantaged communities)